Las Vegas Workers' Compensation Lawyer

 Your employer is required to develop and implement a safety program in Nevada that can prevent workplace accidents.

-While some employees are able to continue working following an injury at work, others may be forced to take time off from their job and look for a new career.
+While some employees are able to continue working following an injury at work, others may be forced to take time off from their jobs and look for a new career.
 Your employer is responsible for helping injured workers return to work when possible, so your employer must offer at least two attempts at a modified job or other types of retraining options.

 If you are unable to continue working due to an injury sustained on the job, Nevada law requires that you be considered “totally disabled.”
 Medical documentation from a doctor can help prove the extent of your injuries and limit access to lifelong medical care.

 In addition, Nevada law requires that employers provide job retraining or other employment assistance for employees who are injured on the job.
-Your employer must offer two different attempts at modified work or other types of modifications, such as assistive technology, assistive devices or adaptive equipment.
+Your employer must offer two different attempts at modified work or other types of modifications, such as assistive technology, assistive devices, or adaptive equipment.

-If you are unable to return to work after two attempts at modified work, your employer must offer you “any occupation” for which you are qualified and physically able to perform — within the scope of your education, training and experience.
+If you are unable to return to work after two attempts at modified work, your employer must offer you “any occupation” for which you are qualified and physically able to perform — within the scope of your education, training, and experience.
 If this assistance is not provided by your employer, Nevada law requires that you be fired, or your wages can be permanently reduced by any amount that you would have earned at a different job.

 The first thing to do is report your injury to your supervisor and file a claim with the Nevada Division of Industrial Relations.
 This gives you up to three years to file your claim.